maleeshakarawita/ISP-Neuronova/index.md

 Region-level summaries were computed across sessions using Fisher z-transformation of r values to aggregate coupling estimates reliably across sessions with varying trial counts.
 Confidence intervals were computed as tanh(z_mean ± 1.96×SE_z).

 ## 2.8 Software
 The entire pipeline was implemented in Python 3.10; scikit-learn, numpy, scipy.stats, pandas.
+General purpose large language models were used in this work for code assistance (error handling, optimising computation) and grammar checks.
 All code and reproducible outputs available at [https://github.com/maleeshakarawita/Neuronova].

 # 3. Results